vaginessa/Boot-unlocker-0sm0sis/HowItWorks.md

 * On the Nexus 7 (2013), the bootloader uses position `0x04FFC00` of the "aboot" partition, stored as `00` / `02`.

-* On the OnePlus One, OnePlus X, YU Yuphoria, and YU Yureka, the bootloaders use position `0x000FFE10` of the "aboot" partition, stored as `00` / `01`.
+* On the OnePlus One, OnePlus X, YU Yuphoria, YU Yureka, InFocus M810, and InFocus M812, the bootloaders use position `0x000FFE10` of the "aboot" partition, stored as `00` / `01`.
-  The OnePlus One, OnePlus X, YU Yuphoria, and YU Yureka have a "Tamper" flag, at position `0x000FFE14` of the "aboot" partition, stored as `00` / `01` (untampered/tampered).
+  The OnePlus One, OnePlus X, YU Yuphoria, YU Yureka, InFocus M810, and InFocus M812 have a "Tamper" flag, at position `0x000FFE14` of the "aboot" partition, stored as `00` / `01` (untampered/tampered).

 * On the OnePlus 2, the bootloader uses position